-The symptoms for Windows 10 not responding includes programs unresponsive, or you can’t click anything in your computer.
+The symptoms for Windows 10 not responding include programs being unresponsive, or you can’t click anything on your computer.

 The reasons can be various.
-Your computer may be freezing or unresponsive when there are not enough system resources, since too many applications and services running can slow down and even freeze your computer.
-And conflicts in your computer can result in the issue, as long as the malware infections.
+Your computer may be freezing or unresponsive when there are not enough system resources since too many applications and services running can slow down and even freeze your computer.
+Conflicts in your computer can result in the issue, as long as the malware infections.

 But don’t worry.
 We’ll help you fix the problem and get your computer back on track.

 Here are some solutions you can try.
 You don’t need to try them all; just work your way down until your problem has been resolved.

 - Restart your computer

 - Update available drivers